Getting To Belize

 Here’s a link to a map of Playa del Carmen showing the location of the two bus terminals:

 From Terminal Alterna in Playa del Carmen, ADO express buses depart every couple of hours to Chetumal.
 The trip takes about 4.5 hours and costs MX$252 (as at January 2013).
-The bus might make stops at Tulum and Felipe Carrillo Puerto before terminating at the ADO bus terminal in Chetumal.Link to English Language Booking service for ADO and other Mexican Bus Companies.
+The bus might make stops at Tulum and Felipe Carrillo Puerto before terminating at the ADO bus terminal in Chetumal.Link to English Language Page for ADO.

 BELIZEBUS is a very informative blog listing all bus schedules for Belize and much needed information on many other modes of travel within Belize.

 Safe and regular bus connections from Guatemala City are another reasonable and exciting way to get to Belize.
 This option holds special appeal for travelers who want to tour the Petén Region before entering Belize via the Western border, near Benque Viejo del Carmen Town.
 From there, buses run to San Ignacio, the capital city of Belmopan, and Belize City.

 With 175 miles of protected coastline along the North West Caribbean Sea, hundreds of off-shore cayes, and the Belize Barrier Reef, the waters of Belize are a unique treasure in the sailing world of today.